matejkosiarcik/cssrm/README.md

 ## About

 (Let me introduce some theory first).
-In the past, there was this greate article <https://luisant.ca/remynifier> by _Remy Luisan_ which introduced the idea of running multiple CSS minifiers on the same \[style\] file \[in serial\] to get better minification results than any single CSS minifier achieves on it's own.
+In the past, there was this great article <https://luisant.ca/remynifier> by _Remy Luisan_ which introduced the idea of running multiple CSS minifiers on the same \[style\] file \[in serial\] to get better minification results than any single CSS minifier achieves on it's own.